Family Catchphrase: Solo Shoot

 The teams played as a one-on-one battle, with first the children playing and then the adults.
 Beforehand, one of the teams decided the point value (60 to 100).
 The rest of the rules were the same for that round.

 Fast and Furious

 Based on Roy Walker's Ready Money Round, O'Connor's version was renamed "Fast and Furious" because there was no money involved.
 Unlike Walker's round, the randomiser could select any amount on the screen from 110 to 150 points.
 There was no bell for this round.

 Super Catchphrase

 The final round was the same as Walker's series except the M square's prize was "a mystery prize" according to O'Connor.

 Famous guests

 One episode of Family Catchphrase featured a guest appearance from Steven Radosh, creator of Catchphrase.
 Another episode featured an appearance by the then unknown comedian Simon Amstell and his aunt as contestants.
 Amstell was only about 14 years old at the time.

 Transmissions

 100 episodes were transmitted on The Family Channel in 1994, including a Christmas special broadcast on Christmas Day 1993 and New Year's Day 1994.

+Some ITV regions showed some episodes (usually a small number) after their airing on The Family Channel.